kokocan12/my-wiki/README.md

 Brief knowledge, this may be posted on a blog later, [Visit my blog](https://medium.com/@dlgudwnsl1234).

-# How should I use it?
+# How can I use it?
 check out the [Issues tab](https://github.com/kokocan12/my-wiki/issues)